lucaschirruINAF/SRT-Documentation/antenna.rst

 C-high 5.7-7.7  single-feed      32-37             2.7                0.66       TP,DFB,DBBC,ROACH1,SARDARA,XARCOS
 K 18-26.5        7-feed          90                0.8                0.66      TP (MB),DFB,DBBC,ROACH1,SARDARA (MB),XARCOS(MB)
 =============== ============= =============== ================= =============== ================================================

+* The single-feed, L-P band dual-frequency receiver was installed at the primary focus of the telescope, and therefore requires the parabolic configuration.
+It allows for simultaneous observations at L and P bands.
+The polarization type is linear but is also transformed to circular thanks to a hybrid converter.

+*Special considerations about the L/P dual-band receiver*: the RFI levels need to be minimized.
+A Gregorian cover limits RFI at L and P bands; if desired, it needs to be requested in the observation proposal.
+However the availability of the Gregorian cover is not a priori guaranteed.

 Future receivers: the SRT was designed to accomodate up to 20 receivers.
 A 7-feed S-band receiver (3 -- 4.5 GHz) is undergoing testing and designed to be placed at the primary focus of the telescope (requiring the parabolic configuration).
 The receiver had its first light in November 2016 (for its central feed).
 The full commissioning of this receiver is expected to end in 2021.
 Additionally, a number of high-energy receivers are being planned for the SRT.
 This includes a multi-feed W receiver and a cryocooled, 19-pixel dual-polarized Q-band system at the secondary/Gregorian focus.